Lakelovers Meet Hawkshead Relish

-In fact, when the Whitehead family, with two young kids in tow, decided to throw themselves into their innovative relish business, after 2 years of successful café trade they had to take a window out to get the 300 litre relish making pan in.
+The Whitehead family, with two young kids in tow, decided to throw themselves into their innovative relish business.
+After 2 years of successful café trade they had to take a window out to get the 300 litre relish making pan in!

 The Spice Trail

 Whilst today the scale is much larger than Mark and Maria’s original set up, the cooking process is exactly the same.
 All 600 jars made a day are hand produced from ingredients sourced locally.
 They also use local suppliers for exported delicacies, such as dried fruits, sugars and incredible spices.